-Another day, another bad vote from Congressman Zinke, who today voted with House Republicans to restrict abortion rights for women serving in the military 1, women with low incomes, and women living in Washington, D.C.
+Another day, another bad vote from Congressman Zinke, who today voted with House Republicans to restrict abortion rights for women serving in the military [1.
+There were 26,000 rapes and sexual assaults in the military in 2012], women with low incomes, and women living in Washington, D.C.
 At the same time, he voted to increase taxes on small businesses “that choose private health plans that cover abortion care, with the goal of driving consumers away from these plans.”
 As NARAL Pro-Choice America points out, the purpose of this bill, which will be vetoed by President Obama if it passes the Senate, threatens access to abortion rights nationwide by making insurance coverage for abortion far more complex and costly for businesses who offer reproductive health benefits to employees.

 At the same time, the bill represents a tax hike for the vast majority of American small businesses, as the Washington Post notes:

 “…one aspect of the legislation that hasn’t received much attention is the fact that it would raise taxes on the vast majority of small businesses.